-3.4 Directing compliance
+3.2.2 Directing compliance

-GMW can use stronger warnings to bring an offender back into compliance.
+GMW can use warnings to bring an offender back into compliance.

-GMW can issue warning letters or oral warnings to water users who have allegedly breached the Victorian Water Act, intentionally or unintentionally.
-Warning letters or oral warnings should:
+GMW can issue warning letters to water users who have allegedly breached the Victorian Water Act, intentionally or unintentionally.
+Warning letters should:

 - inform these water users of requirements under the Victorian Water Act and conditions under their licences and/or water shares - caution that if the breach is not corrected within a specified time, further enforcement actions will be taken